 A highly accomplished senior leader with more than 20 years of experience in the defense, financial, retail, technology, and professional services industries.
 Leveraging knowledge in leadership, risk and compliance management, cyber security, and data governance, Chris has built and lead comprehensive programs that combine emerging technologies and risk-based governance.
 Chris has led globally dispersed teams focusing in security operations, incident investigation and response, enterprise risk management, compliance, red/blue team attack and penetration services, sales, and marketing.
 As a subject matter expert, he has authored numerous articles and been regularly cited [...]

-Rich has twenty years experience in information security, physical security, and risk management.
-He specializes in cloud security, data security, application security, emerging security technologies, and security management.
-He is also the principle course designer of the Cloud Security Alliance training class and actively works on developing hands-on cloud security techniques.
+Rich Mogull has twenty years experience in information security, physical security, and risk management.
+These days he specializes in cloud security and DevSecOps, having starting working hands-on in cloud nearly 10 years ago.
+He is also the principle course designer of the Cloud Security Alliance training class, primary author of the latest version of the CSA Security Guidance, and actively works on developing hands-on cloud security techniques.
 Prior to founding Securosis, Rich was a Research Vice President at Gartner on the security team.
-Prior to his seven years at Gartner, Rich worked as an independent consultant, web application developer, software development manager at the University of [...]
+Prior to his seven years at Gartner, [...]

 Nick is the program coordinator for, and professor in, Sheridan College’s Honours Bachelor of Applied Information Sciences (Information Systems Security) degree program.
 Previous to his role in academia, Nick led an incident response team, worked as a computer forensic investigator, programmer, penetration tester, secure code auditor and general InfoSec consultant.
 You can find Nick on Twitter at @nickinfosec where he’ll either be tweeting cringe-worthy cyberpuns or asking beginner electronics/maker questions.